 The below graphs can be used for understanding more about sound.
 The first graph represents a sound wave from a drum while the second graph represents the sound wave from a whistle.
 You probably already know the difference in the sounds but have a look at the difference in their frequencies.

 Two graphs showing the difference between sound waves with high and low frequencies and their corresponding pitches

 Imagine a bell and a piano in an orchestra.
-The same musical notes can be obtained by both the instruments but their sounds are very different.
+The same musical notes can be obtained by both instruments but their sounds are very different.
 The piano produces a distinct note whereas the bell struck to the same pitch and amplitude produces a sound that continues to ring after it has been struck.
 This difference in the sound is referred to as the Timbre.
-Timbre is actually defined as; if two different sounds have the same frequency and amplitude, then by definition they have different timbres.
+Timbre is actually defined as the quality of a sound which is used for differentiating two sounds when they are in the same frequency.
+If two different sounds have the same frequency and amplitude, then by definition they have different timbres.

-In this article you learn about the different characteristics of sound waves and how two sound waves of even the same amplitude and frequency can produce completely different sound.
-The world around you is filled with interesting fact like these.
-Learn all about them at BYJUs.
+We started off saying sound and light waves are not alike at all.
+But by the end, the sound seemed more like light waves.
+The understanding of science is very similar to this.
+In this article, you learn about the different characteristics of sound waves and how two sound waves of even the same amplitude and frequency can produce a completely different sound.
+The world around you is filled with interesting facts like these.
+Learn all about them at BYJU’S.